Citation, DOI, disclosures and article data

 Treatment and prognosis

-If small, asymptomatic and clinically not-suspect then conservative management is usually favoured.
+If small, asymptomatic and clinically not-suspect then conservative management is usually favored.

 If large, symptomatic or there is clinical concern of the underlying cause (e.g. infection, malignancy) then pericardiocentesis can be performed to drain the fluid.
 A Seldinger technique is employed, usually under ultrasound/echocardiographic guidance, to insert a drain into the pericardial space 4.

 In cases where effusions are recurrent and symptomatic (e.g. malignancy) then pericardial fenestration can be performed.